jnutterdev/jnutterdev-jekyll/_posts/2021-02-25-drums-in-space.md

 excerpt_separator: <!--more-->
 ---

-This blog post will be a part of a series of posts giving some background on a few projects that I've worked on during my courses at [DigitalCrafts](https://www.digitalcrafts.com/).<!--more-->

 One of our first projects in the course was a group project where we used HTML, CSS, [Bootstrap](https://getbootstrap.com/), [p5 library](https://p5js.org/libraries/), [Tone.js](https://tonejs.github.io/), and vanilla JavaScript to create a functional website.
-I was in a group with two other folks, and since we all enjoyed music, we decided to create an interactive drum machine with a space theme.
+I was in a group with two other folks, and since we all enjoyed music, we decided to create an<!--more--> interactive drum machine with a space theme.
 What we created is called [Drums in space](https://github.com/jnutterdev/drums-in-space).

 We divided up responsibilities creating different parts of the website.
 One person handled the HTML/CSS and integrated a third-party API to pull in space quotes.
 Another person worked on some JavaScript to create a sound visualizer and the planets, and I was in charge of putting together the drum machine and sample player.